 Local governments also charge a cess, often at multiple points along transport routes.
 Seed should be exempt from this cess charge pursuant to the 1982 Local Government Finances Act, but, in practice, local governments continue to charge the cess and rely on it to meet their resource needs (USAID, 2013).
 The impact of the cess is further compounded by transport challenges, including high transportation costs that can reduce the farm price for locally grown seeds and crops and drive up the price of improved seed and imported seed.
 Since the grower is responsible for maintaining seed quality between the time of harvesting and transport to the processing plants, challenges can arise due to difficulty with transport and storage.
-Only around five private seed companies have their own storage and processing facilities (USAID, 2013), although some additional private storage and processing has recently come on line.
-Further, if the distance between the farm and processing plant is great, the grower must obtain a transport order from TOSCI and have the transport marked and supervised by an inspector (Seeds Regulations, 2007).
+Only around five private seed companies have their own storage and processing facilities (USAID, 2013), although some additional private storage and processing plant is great, the grower must obtain a transport order from TOSCI and have the transport marked and supervised by an inspector (Seeds Regulations, 2007).